tikazyq/mondas/README.md

 Example
 ======
-A simple query the database.
+A simple query to the database.
 ```python
 from mondas import Mongo